 Faculty is expected to read and understand all Health Insurance Portability and Accountability Act (HIPAA) guidelines about privacy.
 Faculty is encouraged to address cultural differences in patient care, when appropriate.
 Cultural proficiency is an initiative of the AAFP.

-The primary goal of each presentation is to cover the stated learning objectives.
-Additionally, to ensure that learners are receiving the most pertinent information to their practice.
+A primary goal for faculty is to cover the stated learning objectives for their presentations and to ensure that learners are receiving the most pertinent information for their practice.

 All AAFP faculty must understand and agree to the following: